-- Keep a regular schedule: Take your medicine at the same time every day.
+- Take your medicine at the same time every day.
 Each night, put out the pills for the next day.
 Mark a calendar each day you take your pills.

-- Keep medicines in reach: Keep the pills in a place where you cannot miss them, such as the bathroom or kitchen.
-Be sure they are out of reach of children.
+- Keep medicines where you will see them.
+Keep the pills in a place where you cannot miss them, such as the bathroom or kitchen.
+Be sure they are out of the reach of children.

 Prevent the spread of TB:

-- Take your medicine as directed: The most important way to keep from spreading TB is to take your medicine correctly.
+- Take your medicine as scheduled.
 If you forget to take your pills one time, skip that dose and take the next scheduled dose.
-Write down that you missed a dose and tell your primary healthcare provider at your next visit.
+Write down that you missed a dose and tell your PHP at your next visit.

-- Be careful when sick: The bacteria that cause TB are easily spread from one person to another through the air.
-Cover your mouth and nose when you cough or sneeze.
+- Cover your mouth and nose.
+You may need to wear a mask.
+Use tissues when you cough or sneeze.
 Throw the used tissue away.
 If possible, flush used tissues down a toilet.

-- Tell others about your TB: Tell your family, friends, and coworkers that you have TB so they can follow up with a caregiver.
+- Tell family, friends, and coworkers about your TB.
 They may have latent TB and need to take medicine to prevent it from becoming active.

 - You have a fever.